replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app-kurl/03-troubleshoot-1/assignment.md

   - each Container's Ready status
   - the Events table

-For a Pod that is crashing, expect that the current state will be `Waiting` or `Terminated`, and the last state will probably also be `Terminated`.
+For a Pod that is crashing, expect that the current state will be `Waiting`, `Terminated` or `Error`, and the last state will probably also be `Terminated`.
 Notice the reason for the termination, and especially notice the exit code.
 There are standards for the exit code originally set by the `chroot` standards, but they are not strictly enforced since applications can always set their own exit codes.

 In short, if the exit code is >128, then the application exited as a result of Kubernetes killing the Pod.
 If that's the case, you'll commonly see code 137 or 143, which is 128 + the value of the `kill` signal sent to the container.